 - One side of the waist appears higher than the other

-- A part of the rib cage facing outwards
+- A part of the rib cage sticking out

-- Protrudes more on one side of your back when leaning forward
+- It sticks out more on one side of the back when bending forward

-With most cases of scoliosis, the spine will rotate or twist, as well as curve from side to side.
-This causes the ribs or muscles on one side of the body to stick out more than those on the other side.
+In most cases of scoliosis, the spine will rotate or twist, in addition to curving from side to side.
+This causes the ribs or muscles on one side of the body to stick out more than those on the other.

 Causes

-Doctors do not know the causes of the most common type of scoliosis, although it appears to involve hereditary factors, since this disorder is usually transmitted from parents to children.
-Less common types of scoliosis may be caused by:
+Doctors don't know the causes of the most common type of scoliosis, although it appears to involve hereditary factors, as the disorder is often passed down from parents to children.
+Less common types of scoliosis may be due to the following:

 - Certain neuromuscular conditions, such as cerebral palsy or muscular dystrophy